msimonin/xp5k-openstack/scenarios/starter_kit/README.md

 # scenario : starter_kit

-This scenario install Openstack Liberty on a single node with the following components :
+This scenario install Openstack Mitaka on a single node with the following components :
 * Keystone
 * Glance
 * Neutron